 National partnership formed to restore Muskegon Lake habitats

-As awareness grows about the critical role Muskegon Lake plays in the health of Lake Michigan, proponents for removing the lake from the national list of Areas of Concern are getting a boost with a partnership between the feds, state government and two Canadian provinces.
-The plan calls for cleanup of invasive species, minimizing sewage spills, and confronting other issues caused by urban development.
+As awareness grows about the critical role Muskegon Lake plays in the health of Lake Michigan, proponents for removing the lake from the national list of Areas of Concern just got a boost with a partnership between the feds, state government and two Canadian provinces.
+The plan calls for cleanup of invasive species, sewage destruction and issues caused by urban development.

 According to excerpts from the story: